aninditaGupta9/SampleProject/README.md

 # SampleProject
-This is a sample project created on GitHub
+This is a sample project created on GitHub for hands on exercise.